Sexual Health

 Check your knowledge - Did you know?

-• Syphilis has risen 40% among military service members 2020-2022.External Link Syphilis can cause serious effects to your brain, heart, eyes, and other organs, and be passed from a pregnant person to their baby.
+• Syphilis has risen 40% among military Service members 2020-2022.External Link Syphilis can cause serious effects to your brain, heart, eyes, and other organs, and be passed from a pregnant person to their baby.
 Syphilis is generally easy to cure in its early stages with penicillin, but the longer it goes untreated the more damage it can do.
 Prevent syphilis by using condoms every time you have sex and get tested regularly if sexually active.
 If you test positive for syphilis, tell your current and past partners.

 • The HPV vaccination can prevent over 90% of cancers caused by HPV.
-Human papillomavirus (HPV)External Link is a common STI virus that can lead to certain cancers later in life.
-The Centers for Disease Control and Prevention (CDC)External Link reports that HPV can cause cancers of the cervix External Linkvagina, and vulvaExternal Link in women, the penisExternal Link in men, and in the anusExternal Link and in the mouth and throatExternal Link, in both men and women.
-The cancer can occur years, even decades after exposure to HPV.
-Ideally, children will get fully vaccinated when younger, such as 11-12 years of age.
+Human papillomavirus (HPV)External Link is a common STI virus that can lead to certain cancers later in life (years or decades after exposure to HPV).
+The CDCExternal Link reports that HPV can cause cancers of the cervixExternal Linkvagina, and vulvaExternal Link in women, the penisExternal Link in men, and in the anusExternal Linkmouth, and throatExternal Link, in both men and women.
+Ideally, children get fully vaccinated when younger, such as 11-12 years of age.
 Per CDC guidelinesExternal Link, if not fully vaccinated as a child, everyone male or female up to 26 years of age should get the HPV vaccine.
-Individuals between 27 and 45 years may benefit from the vaccine – but should discuss with their healthcare provider first.
+Individuals 27–45 years may benefit from the vaccine but should discuss with their healthcare provider first.

-• Every day a service member is diagnosed with the human immunodeficiency virus (HIV).
+• Every day a Service member is diagnosed with the human immunodeficiency virus (HIV).
 Do your part to help end HIV in the military community.
 Lower your risk by using condoms, get tested for STIs, and talk to your provider about whether you would benefit from the daily HIV pre-exposure prohylaxis pill (“PrEP")External Link

 For more information: